Keurig: Keurig K-Cup brewing systems

 The company's flagship products, Keurig K-Cup brewing systems, are designed to brew a single cup of coffee, tea, hot chocolate, or other hot beverage.
 The grounds are in a single-serve coffee container, called a "K-Cup" pod, consisting of a plastic cup, a foil lid, optional filter paper, and an optional shim.
 Each K-Cup pod is filled with coffee grounds, tea leaves, cocoa mix, fruit powder, or other contents, and is nitrogen flushed, sealed for freshness, and impermeable to oxygen, light, and moisture.

 The machines brew the K-Cup beverage by piercing the aluminum foil seal with a spray nozzle, while piercing the bottom of the plastic pod with a discharge nozzle.
 Grounds contained inside the K-Cup pod are in a paper filter.
 Hot water is forced under pressure through the K-Cup pod, passing through the grounds and through the filter.
 A brewing temperature of 192 F is the default setting, with some models permitting users to adjust the temperature downward by five degrees.

 The key original patent on the K-Cup expired in 2012.
 Keurig has later patents, including on the filtration cartridge used in K-Cups, and has also launched a number of new pods since the beginning of 2012.

 Brewing system models

 Keurig sells many brewing system models, for household and commercial use.
 Licensed models from Breville, Cuisinart, and Mr. Coffee, were introduced in 2010.

 Its brewing systems for home use include single-cup brewers, and brewers that brew both single-cups and carafes.
 Keurig also sells commercial brewing models for offices and commercial venues.
+Keurig also licenses their brewing system for use in other appliances such as refrigerators.